 The people who appreciate and interact with cultural heritage – from academics to curious children — exist at the heart of every museum's mission.
 Museums reach more diverse user groups and make collections fit for purpose with open-access collections.

-Bring collections to a broader and more diverse audience
+Bring collections to a broader and more diverse audience with efficiency

 Open-access collections introduce heritage materials – and knowledge about them – to more people.
 Not everyone can visit a museum.
 Over 3.4 billion people have access to the internet, which museums can use to stage virtual interactions with collections outside the traditional gallery space.
 Whether for financial or mobility reasons, publishing collections online connects museums with people who cannot travel to visit them.

 Share collections across the globe and engage with audiences beyond the institution's website.
 Connect open-access collections with external databases.
 Organizations with open-access collections can publish their information on shared digital platforms such as Europeana, Wikimedia Commons, and the Internet Archives to increase their global reach.
 International search tools allow users to dive deep into the world's richest museum collections and find institutions new to them.